ymejiam/python-maths/.github/ISSUE_TEMPLATE/04_square_root_amend_fixup.md

 ---
-name: Zero Division - Amend and Fixup
+name: Square Root - Amend and Fixup
 about: Instructions on amending and fixup the Zero Division branch.
-title: "03 Zero Division Amend and Fixup"
+title: "03 Square Root Amend and Fixup"
 labels: enhancement, help wanted
 assignees: ""
 ---